 As theologians we will :

-- Think about what it means to be part of a Christian family
+- Learn about Easter and Pentecost and what it means to be a Christian in today’s world linking this in to everyday living.

 As writers and communicators we will :